MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 keywords: cortana
 ---

-# Testing and debugging Cortana Skills
+# Testing and debugging Cortana skills

-The following options are available to test and debug your Cortana Skill.
+The following options are available to test and debug your Cortana skill.

 * Use the Bot Framework emulator to test and debug your skill while you are developing it.
 The emulator interacts with your bot, and displays the messages exchanged.

-Currently, the emulator does not support passing user profile and contextual information to you Cortana Skill.
+    Currently, the emulator does not support passing user profile and contextual information to your Cortana skill.
 For more information about using the emulator, visit the [Debug with the emulator](https://docs.microsoft.com/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-3.0) page.

 * Use the debugger in Visual Studio Code to walk through your code as it runs in the console window.